Ayofase/Ayofase-netflix-performance-insights/README.md

 Data cleaning process with the use of Excel to critical ensure good data quality and consistency before analysis.
 Below are the steps used to clean and prepare the dataset in **Microsoft Excel**.

 #### 1. **Check for Missing Values**
-   - Using Conditional Formatting to Highlight Missing Values.
+   - Using Conditional Formatting to highlight missing values.
 #### 2. **Standardize Data Types**
    - Date column standardise to date format.
-   - remove commas from numeric column (eg. global_plus_dvd_revenue and hours_viewed) in the revenue and engagement dataset for consistency
+   - Remove commas from numeric column (eg. global_plus_dvd_revenue and hours_viewed) in the revenue and engagement dataset for consistency
    - Standardise all column title to text.
-   - replace column name from CamelCase to snake_case.
+   - Replace column name from CamelCase to snake_case.
 #### 3. **Remove Duplicates in the primary id column, date in revenue data and title in engagement data**
    - No duplicate fund in the primary id column.

+#### 4. **Flitering out irrelevant data**
+    - Remove irrelevant data in the release date (any year below 2019) column and  title column in engagement dataset
 ---